octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

 but they can DoS the indexing pipeline.

-Recorded as **F-7** (informational, by design): operators who run cocoindex on shared hosts should chmod the state directory and the `.env` files together as one secret-sensitive set.
+Recorded as **F-7** (informational, by design): operators who run CocoIndex on shared hosts should chmod the state directory and the `.env` files together as one secret-sensitive set.

 ---